VH-Lab/NDI-matlab/developer_notes/developer-journal.md

 ### 2019-01-04

-I need to keep making progress on our analysis of Arani's intracelluar data.
+I need to keep making progress on our analysis of Arani's intracellular data.
 I will put development questions aside and just use the system for a few days.

 I will keep working on the draft paper, but only 30 minutes/day

+I will only fix small bugs in code and docs needed to propel work on intracellular data